MclPio/mclpio.github.io/_posts/2025-08-06-is-the-golden-age-for-software-developers-over.md

 description: An analysis of recent job posting data to understand the trends shaping the software developer job market and strategies for early-career developers.
 ---

-# What Five Years of Job Data Tells Us About the Developer Market
+# The Developer Job Market

 As a developer navigating this market, I wanted to move beyond the headlines and understand the trends shaping our industry.
 This post explores three key questions using five years of hiring data (February 2020 - July 2025):